Learn The European Flags (Updated 2026)

 Countries in more than one continent

-The following countries listed above are geographically located in the Europe and Asian continents: Azerbaijan, Kazakhstan, Russia, and Türkiye (Turkey).
+Several countries listed above are geographically located in both Europe and Asia.
+These include Azerbaijan, Georgia, Kazakhstan, Russia and Türkiye (Turkey).

 azerbaijan flag 1 1